aa-nadim/ollama-prop-rewriter/README.md

-# Hotel Content Generator with Ollama
+# Hotel Content Generator with Ollama/Gemini

-This Django application uses Ollama to generate enhanced content for hotel listings, including descriptions, reviews, and summaries.
+This Django application uses Ollama/Gemini  to generate enhanced content for hotel listings, including descriptions, reviews, and summaries.

 ## Prerequisites
 - Docker and Docker Compose